zyfff/Canny-VOAT/README.md

 # 2. Usage
 To run the pipeline, you need to download rosbag files from the [VECtor Page](https://star-datasets.github.io/vector/).

-Please note that the code is the compiled file.
-You cannot see all the source code.
+Please note that the code is a compiled file.
+The complete source code is not yet released at current stage.

-This code is not the release version, the Canny-EVT may not run in real-time.
+This code is not the release version.
+For example, Canny-EVT may not yet run in real-time.
+Real-time capable versions are ready and will be released after the paper acceptance.

 ## 2.1 Mapping

-We provide some semidense.pcd documentaries in Semidense_Map/VECtor dirctory.
+We provide some maps called semidense.pcd in Semidense_Map/VECtor directory.
 You can use the map to run Canny-EVT, Canny-EVT-- and Canny-VT directly.

 ## 2.2 Our system